 Customer Service is available to answer any questions you may have about your System.
-Customer Service is available at 1-855-632-8658 7 Days a Week from 8AM to 8PM Eastern Standard Time.
+Customer Service is available at 1-855-632-8658 7 Days a Week from 8AM to 8PM Eastern Time; excluding holidays.
+A printed copy of the User's Manual is available upon request.
+The latest version of the User's Manual is available at www.FreeStyleLibre.us/support/overview.html